Sergio Agüero: Style of play

-Often considered to be one of the best strikers in the world, Agüero is regarded as an all-out centre forward, although he is a versatile player, who can also play as a second striker off another striker, which he often did at Atlético Madrid with Diego Forlán, due to his passing ability, link-up play, tactical intelligence, and vision, which made him a capable assist-man.
-When asked to name the players who influenced his playing style, Agüero named former Brazilian striker Ronaldo, Lionel Messi, Ronaldinho and Diego Maradona as the best players to have played the game, but said that the player who influenced his style of play the most was "the Brazilian Ronaldo".
-Aguero has a diminutive figure with a stocky build, which has led to comparisons with former Manchester City teammate Carlos Tevez and past forwards such as Romário, Alessandro Del Piero, and Diego Maradona.
+When asked to name the players who influenced his playing style, Agüero named former Brazilian striker Ronaldo, Messi, Ronaldinho and Maradona as the best players to have played the game, but said that the player who influenced his style of play the most was "the Brazilian Ronaldo".
+Aguero has a diminutive figure with a stocky build, which has led to comparisons with former Manchester City teammate Carlos Tevez and past forwards such as Romário, Alessandro Del Piero, and Maradona.
 When both were on the same team, some pundits called Agüero Tevez's heir apparent at City and others said that he was superior to his compatriot.
 His ex-manager at Manchester City, Roberto Mancini, has compared Agüero to former Brazilian striker, Romário, due to his pace, goalscoring ability, positioning in the area, and technique.
-Although naturally right footed, Agüero is also capable of striking well with his left foot, and can finish well both inside and outside the area with his powerful and accurate shot.
+Despite his ability, Agüero's playing time has often been limited by injuries throughout his career.